devayanipowar/devayanipowar.github.io/_posts/2019-11-18-PySparkRegression.md

 reference: stackoverflow.com

 # Feature Engineering
-Here we are using lat-lon data to create a new feature for trip distance using Haversine formula
+Here we are using lat-lon data to generate a new feature for trip distance using Haversine formula

 ```python
 from math import radians, cos, sin, asin, sqrt